How to Track AI Traffic in Google Analytics

 • Metrics: Sessions, Total users, Active users, Average engagement time, and Conversions.

-Drag Session source/medium into the Rows layout configuration, and place your primary metrics within the Values section.
-Crucially, apply a global configuration Filter to the canvas: set it to display only when your custom Visitor Type dimension exactly matches or contains ai.
+Drag Session source/medium into the Rows layout configuration, and place your primary metrics within the Values section. importantly, apply a global configuration Filter to the canvas: set it to display only when your custom Visitor Type dimension exactly matches or contains ai.

 This report isolates exactly which pages on your portal are being cited by Perplexity, summarized by ChatGPT, or parsed by specialized LLM frameworks.
-It provides actionable visibility into what components of your informational infrastructure are generating value within automated knowledge systems.
+It provides practical visibility into what components of your informational infrastructure are generating value within automated knowledge systems.

 Step 4: Separating Training Bots from Live AI Referrals